What Can I Expect During a Teeth Cleaning?

 After polishing your teeth, our hygienist will floss.
 This is to ensure that we remove any plaque and food particles that could be hiding between teeth.

 If the hygienist notices any blood on the floss, they’ll be sure to bring it up with you as this could be a sign of gingivitis.
-They’ll also mention it to the doctor when he comes in for the oral examination.
+They’ll also mention it to the doctor when he comes in for the final dental exam.

 As the final step, Dr. Nichols will examine your teeth, gums, and X-rays.
-If he detects any problems, he’ll provide you with a diagnosis and recommend an appropropriate course of treatment to restore your oral health.
+If he detects any problems, he’ll provide you with a diagnosis and recommend an appropriate course of treatment to restore your oral health.
 Dr. Nichols may also recommend preventive measures, such as fluoride treatment, to safeguard your smile from future issues.

 If you have any questions about dental hygiene, please don’t hesitate to bring them up to our dentist.
 Dr. Nichols will listen carefully to your questions and provide you with the information you need to take control of your dental health.

-In general, we space out your appointments every 6 months.
+In general, we space out yourevery six months.
 But it’s important to remember that each patient is different.
 For example, you may need to see Dr. Nichols more often if he needs to closely monitor a dental health condition, such as periodontitis.